Pylons/pyramid/docs/narr/hooks.rst

 .. note::

-   When a NotFound view callable is invoked, it is passed a :term:`request`.
+   When a Not Found View callable is invoked, it is passed a :term:`request`.
 The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception that caused the Not Found View to be called.
 The value of